bkuhn/talks/Samba-XP-2012/compliance.markdown

 + &hellip; or they don't know who they are.

++ &hellip; and the engineering problems aren't even interesting!

 # On Asking for Complete Compliance

 + *All* GPL enforcers ask for this (including Harald).